ToniWonKanobi/theoveranalyzed.net/posts/2016/2/26/a-wholly-inadequate-sorta-retrospective-on-the-apple-watch.md

 ![From Hodinkee][1]

-As I've mentioned [previously][2], the last three weeks have been wrought with a whole mess of YouTube learning, culminating in my continued lack from posting here.
+As I've mentioned [previously][2], the last three weeks have been wrought with a whole mess of YouTube learning, culminating in my continued lack of posting here.

 During that time, a couple of articles found their way into my Instapaper feed, both of which having to do with Apple Watch.